-The 2017 Annual General Meeting of the Company approved the remuneration for each category of directors of the Board and for each category of committee members of the Audit and Risk Committee (ARC) and Nomination and Remuneration Committee (NRC) effective 1 January 2017 and for each subsequent year, unless or until resolved otherwise by a general meeting of the shareholders of the Company.
+The remuneration fees of year 2018 for each category of directors of the Board and for each category of committee members of the Audit and Risk Committee (ARC) and Nomination and Remuneration Committee (NRC) remained at the same amount and format approved by the 2017 Annual General Meeting and will continue to be in effect for each subsequent year, unless or until resolved otherwise by a general meeting of the shareholders of the Company.
 Details of the remuneration are shown in the following table.